diomac/php-api-rest/README.md

 * 2 - Use the initialization file to import the dependencies of your project and...
     * Instantiate a Diomac\API\AppConfiguration object;
     * Set the base url of your API;
-    * Add the Resources Class Names of your API (See how implements Resources in next topic);
+    * Add the Resources Class Names of your API (See how implements Resources in item 3);
     * Instantiate a Diomac\API\App object using the configuration object;
     * Finally call exec method.
 ```